 Making a website interactive for the sake of making it interactive is nonsensical.
 You want the interactive features of your site to have functionality for you and a payoff for your visitors.

 Here are seven fun ways to make your website interactive in order to convert visitors into fans.

 1. Offer an EASY way for visitors to sign up for your email list.
 Reassure sheepish visitors by promising that you won’t send junk—only news or helpful information.
 If possible, specify how frequently your emails will arrive (once every month or every few months?).
-Also, forget the double opt-in option (when users must click a link sent to their email in order to complete signing up).
 You can find free email list hosting services as well as paid services with more functionality all over the Web.

 2. Include prominent social share buttons.
 See how our blog makes it easy to Like our page?
 That’s no accident.
 Facebook helps us stay in touch with visitors (shameless shout-out to Facebook fans—you guys rock!).
 Twitter, Google+, and other social share buttons also make it easy to connect via social media.
 Visitors might not get back to your site again, but at least you’ll see them on your networks!

 3. Be clear about what you want your visitors to do.
 When you ask your visitors to do something in a clear, stand-out way (such as, Like a page or subscribe to a mailing list), you’re making it easy for them to stay in touch with you.
 They don’t even have to think “How will I stay in touch with this person?” because you’re already there with the answer.
 So…you’ll want to…